yandex-cloud/docs/en/storage/s3/api-ref/multipart/uploadpart.md

 Saves a part of an object.

-Users number object parts themselves and pass the numbers to [!KEYREF objstorage-name].
+Users number object parts themselves and pass the numbers to {{ objstorage-name }}.
 The number uniquely identifies the part and determines its position in the general sequence.
 The number is an integer in the range from 1 to 10000 inclusive.

-If multiple parts with the same number are uploaded, [!KEYREF objstorage-name] saves the last received.
+If multiple parts with the same number are uploaded, {{ objstorage-name }} saves the last received.

 The size of each part, except the last one, should be at least 5 MB.

-For more information, see the section [[!TITLE]](../multipart.md).
+For more information, see the section [#T](../multipart.md).

 ## Request {#request}